Super-Protocol/docs/docs/developers/fundamentals/orders.md

 ### Compute order statuses

 A compute order—the main order—begins as **Suspended**.
-It means that the order waits for the creation of solution and data suborders.
+This status means that the order waits for the creation of solution and data suborders.

 When the suborders are created, the compute order gets the **Blocked** status.
 At this stage, the solution and data providers generate keys and authorize the compute provider to access the content.